Original Steve Jobs Mock Turtleneck

 Made in Japan 🇯🇵

-The story of the turtleneck began in the early 1980s with Steve Jobs going on a trip to Japan and meeting with Sony's chairman Akio Morita.
-Here is the actual quote from Jobs's biography:
+The story of the mock turtleneck began in the early 1980s with Steve Jobs going on a trip to Japan and meeting with Sony's chairman, Akio Morita.
+From Steve Jobs's 2011 biography by Walter Isaacson:

 "Sony, with its appreciation for style, had gotten the famous designer Issey Miyake to create its uniform.
 It was a jacket made of rip-stop nylon with sleeves that could unzip to make it a vest.
 So Jobs called Issey Miyake and asked him to design a vest for Apple, Jobs recalled, 'I came back with some samples and told everyone it would great if we would all wear these vests.
 Oh man, did I get booed off the stage.
 Everybody hated the idea.'